 - Work collaboratively with key stakeholders across the organization to identify and sustain ResQIPS projects.

 - Disseminate QI/research projects through local, national, and international venues.

 - Integrate principles of health systems science within the HonorHealth ResQIPS curricula to prepare current and future physicians to improve the health of the population, reduce the total cost of care, and improve the patient experience of care.

 - Partner with internal and external stakeholders to develop innovative educational pathways to meet the needs of our learners and communities that we serve.

-The workgroup helps develop a framework and identify resources to support ResQIPS activities; integrate existing system initiatives into the residency programs to develop a culture of inquiry; and ensure that the activities fulfill the ACGME Common Core requirements for quality improvement, patient safety, research, and scholarly activity.
+The workgroup helps develop a framework and identify resources to support ResQIPS activities; integrate existing system initiatives into the residency and fellowship programs to develop a culture of inquiry; and ensure that the activities fulfill the ACGME Common Core requirements for quality improvement, patient safety, research, and scholarly activity.